vituscze/prog1en/README.md

 ## Semestral Project

 For your semestral project, you will choose and solve a nontrivial programming task.
 Students typically implement some interesting algorithm, write a simple computer game or a command line tool.
 Before you start working on your project, I'll first need to approve the topic to make sure it's not too easy (or too hard).
-Send me a short description and specification of your project and wait for me to approve it before you start writing code.
+Submit a short description and specification of your project in ReCodEx and wait for me to approve it before you start writing code.

 Deadlines for proposals and submissions can be found [here](https://ksvi.mff.cuni.cz/~dingle/2025-6/prog_1/programming_1.html).
 To submit your project, you need to provide the following: